 Reflect upon how rest and anti-productivity can be inspirational platforms for engagement.

-Consider how your brand and retail experience can be a platform for your consumer to connect to something greater than himself or herself through altruism.
+Consider how your brand, store design and retail experience can be a platform for your consumer to connect to something greater than himself or herself through altruism.